Most Popular Pages

 This court has mandatory jurisdiction in: civil, non-capital criminal, juvenile cases; Discretionary jurisdiction in interlocutory decision cases and administrative agency appeals.

-Ninety-four judges preside.
+One-hundred-two judges preside.
 There are thirteen different districts.
 These are courts of general jurisdiction which hold jury trials.

 This court will hear these types of cases: Tort, contract, real property rights, and estate.
 Exclusive domestic relations, mental health, appeals for administrative agencies and lower courts, miscellaneous civil jurisdiction; Misdemeanor.
 Exclusive criminal appeals jurisdiction; Exclusive juvenile jurisdiction.